survivejs/webpack-book/manuscript/loading/04_javascript.md

 Compared to Facebook's type checker Flow, TypeScript is a safer option in terms of ecosystem.
 As a result, you find more premade type definitions for it, and overall, the quality of support should be better.

 [ts-loader](https://www.npmjs.com/package/ts-loader) is the recommended option for TypeScript.
-One option is to leave only compilation to it and then handle type checking either outside of webpack or to use [fork-ts-checker-webpack-plugin](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin) for the purpose to handle checking in a separate process.
+One option is to leave only compilation to it and then handle type checking either outside of webpack or to use [fork-ts-checker-webpack-plugin](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin) to handle checking in a separate process.

 You can also compile TypeScript with Babel through [@babel/plugin-transform-typescript](https://www.npmjs.com/package/@babel/plugin-transform-typescript) although this comes with small [caveats](https://babeljs.io/docs/en/next/babel-plugin-transform-typescript.html#caveats).

 W> Webpack 5 includes TypeScript support out of the box.
-Make sure you don't have `@types/webpack` installed in your project as it will conflict.

-T> [@types/webpack-env](https://www.npmjs.com/package/@types/webpack-env) contains webpack types related to the environment.
+Make sure you don't have `@types/webpack` installed in your project as it will conflict. [@types/webpack-env](https://www.npmjs.com/package/@types/webpack-env) contains webpack types related to the environment.
 If you use features like `require.context`, then you should install this one.

 T> To split TypeScript configuration, use the `extends` property (`"extends": "./tsconfig.common"`) and then use **ts-loader** `configFile` to control which file to use through webpack.